-There are a variety of student clubs and organizations at the Katz School including the Entrepreneurs' Society, Finance Club, National Association of Women MBAs, Marketing Club, Business Technology Club, Operations Club, Consulting Club, Toastmasters International, Golf Club, Ski Club, and the Katz Rowing Team.
+There are a variety of student clubs and organizations at the Katz School including the Entrepreneurs' Society, Finance Club, National Association of Women MBAs, Marketing Club, Business Technology Club, Operations Club, Consulting Club and Toastmasters International.
 For more information on student clubs and organizations, including student government organizations, visit the Student Life section of our web site.

 Are there any organizations, clubs, or activities for the spouses of international students?

 Spouses of international students may contact Global Pittsburgh, an independent, nonprofit community organization located in downtown Pittsburgh at 425 Sixth Avenue, Suite 1130, by telephone at 412-392-4513 or by e-mail at email@example.com.
 The organization's mission is to promote cultural, educational, and commercial ties between Western Pennsylvanians and other people of the world.
 Global Pittsburgh serves visitors sponsored by the U.S. Information Agency and other governmental agencies, as well as those sponsored by regional businesses, universities, and medical centers.
 Global Pittsburgh arranges for international visitors to interact with their regional peers on professional and informal levels using a network of more than 2,500 volunteers annually.
 Depending on the nature of the activity, spouses are often invited to attend various Katz-sponsored events, as well.

 Where can full-time and Professional MBA students park their cars when attending classes?